Traditional Scottish Shortbread

 Instructions

-- Place the caster sugar, flour, salt and butter in a food processor and pulse until it's combined and looks like coarse breadcrumbs but is soft and pliable and comes together in a dough when you press it together between your fingers.
+- Place the flour, butter, caster sugar and salt in a food processor and pulse until it's combined and looks like coarse breadcrumbs but is soft and pliable and comes together in a dough when you press it together between your fingers.
 If it's too dry and crumbly it needs to be pulsed a bit longer.
-(If using any add-ins, stir them in at this point.)Pour the mixture into the greased baking pan.ย Use your fingers and hands to firmly press down the mixture.
+(If using any add-ins, stir them in at this point.)Pour the mixture into the greased baking pan.
+Use your fingers and hands to firmly press down the mixture.
 Note: If the mixture is too dry to work with, including pricking with a fork (see below), then it was not pulsed long enough in the food processor.
-Prick the shortbread with the tines of a fork, creating rows.ย You can also like run a knife between each row of fork tines to make cutting the shortbread easier after it's baked.
+Prick the shortbread with the tines of a fork, creating rows.
+You can also like run a knife between each row of fork tines to make cutting the shortbread easier after it's baked.
 Another option is to prick the shortbread with a fork immediately after it is done baking while it is still warm; this way the holes will be more pronounced as they have a tendency to close during baking.

 - Place the shortbread on the middle rack and bake for 30-35 minutes or until light golden and firm.
+Remove from the oven and sprinkle lightly with caster sugar or granulated sugar.
 Let cool.
-Cut and serve.Store the shortbread in an airtight container for up to several weeks.ย Its flavor and texture improves over time.ย ย
+Cut and serve.Store the shortbread in an airtight container in a cool place (not the fridge) for up to several weeks.
+Its flavor and texture improves over time.

 Nutrition